IntoTheDev/Save-System-for-Unity/README.md

 	}
 }

-// If you want to save scriptable objects or any other asset then you need to add coresponding assets to AssetsContainer.
-See guide below
+// If you want to make scriptable object or any other asset saveable then you need to add that asset to Assets Container.
+// See guide below
 [CreateAssetMenu]
 public class Item : ScriptableObject
 {